 Dioscorea bulbifera bulbils are known for their healing properties.

-They are mainly used for gut health for issues like piles and dysentery.
-They are also good for conditions like ulcers, cough, diabetes, asthma, and cancer.
-Apart from that they are also used for treating tumours, wounds, hernias, hair lice, and skin infections.
+They are primarily used for gut health to address issues such as haemorrhoids and dysentery.
+They are also beneficial for conditions such as ulcers, cough, diabetes, asthma, constipation, and cancer.
+Additionally, they are used to treat tumours, wounds, hernias, hair lice, and skin infections.

 Culinary Uses